AliceO2Group/simulation/docs/transport/mckine.md

 // loop over all events in the file for (int event = 0; event < reader.getNEvents(0); ++event) {
-  // get all Monte Carlo tracks for this event std::vector<MCTrack> const& tracks = reader.getTracks(event);
+  // get all Monte Carlo tracks for this event; not that this is the short version of
+  // std::vector<MCTrack> const& tracks = reader.getTracks(source, event);
+  std::vector<MCTrack> const& tracks = reader.getTracks(event);

   // analyse tracks